Master-Felix/airbnb-clone-project/README.md

 - A **User** can leave multiple **Reviews** for different **Properties**.
 - A **Property** can have multiple **Reviews** (One-to-Many).
 - Each **Booking** has one corresponding **Payment** (One-to-One).

+## Feature Breakdown

+This section outlines the core features of the Airbnb Clone project, each of which contributes to building a robust, user-centric booking platform.

+### 1. **User Management**

+Users can register, log in, update their profiles, and securely manage their account credentials.
+This feature ensures personalized experiences and supports role-based actions like hosting or booking properties.

+### 2. **Property Management**

+Registered users can list their properties by adding details such as title, description, location, price per night, and photos.
+This feature enables property owners to showcase and manage their listings on the platform.

+### 3. **Booking System**

+Users can search for available properties and make bookings for specific dates.
+The system calculates total cost, checks for availability, and prevents overlapping reservations—ensuring a smooth reservation experience.

+### 4. **Review & Rating System**

+After completing a booking, users can leave a review and rate the property.
+This encourages quality service and builds trust within the platform by allowing future guests to make informed decisions.

+### 5. **Payment Integration**

+The platform supports payment processing tied to bookings, ensuring transactions are tracked and securely handled.
+Users can choose payment methods and view the status of their payments.

+### 6. **Authentication & Authorization**

+The app uses secure authentication mechanisms, including password hashing and session/token-based access control.
+This safeguards user data and restricts access to authorized content and actions.

+### 7. **Admin Dashboard (Optional Advanced Feature)**

+Admins can monitor system activity, manage users, review listings, and resolve disputes.
+This ensures platform integrity and operational oversight.